rushiagr/npf/content/blog/python-engineer-beginner-mistakes.md

 But you can realise it'll not take more than 2 minutes to write this.
 Much less than how much time you spent writing code corresponding to this commit :)

-Note that commit messages are important part of documentation, and are extremely important for debugging later.
+Again, remember that commit messages are important part of documentation, and are extremely important for debugging later.

 ## Do only one thing in a commit